Puriney/scRNA.seq.course/11-exprs-norm.md

 <img src="11-exprs-norm_files/figure-html/length-vs-mean-1.png" alt="(\#fig:length-vs-mean)Gene length vs Mean Expression for the raw data" width="90%" />
 <p class="caption">(\#fig:length-vs-mean)Gene length vs Mean Expression for the raw data</p>
 </div>

-TPM normalisation produce a zero-matrix, we are not sure why, it maybe a bug in scater.

 ## Visualize genes